Security

 • Public widget config, search, and feedback endpoints are rate limited.

-• Repeated canonical hits can use cache with freshness checks.
+• Repeated approved-answer hits can use cache with freshness checks.

 • Dashboards prefer summary documents over broad collection scans.